Living Room Organizer & Storage Selector | 50+ Types • Design Guide • Complete Solutions

 • Protects equipment from dust

-• Built-in cable management keeps organized
+• Built-in cable management keeps things organized

 • Professional appearance